TechJourneye/sigma-subha-demo/README.md

 # sigma-subha-demo
-This is demo for git &amp;github
+This is demo for git &amp;github.